top of page

 Disclaimers/Disclosures: PLEASE confirm this information before making any decisions based on it.
 The knowledge on this topic is changing rapidly and you should talk to relevant licensed experts (which we are not) as well as check the studentaid.gov site for the most updated information.

-This page contains information about our sponsors, as well as affiliate links, which support the group at no cost to you.
+This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you.
 These should be viewed as introductions rather than formal recommendations.
-We do not provide individualized advice and are not formal financial, legal, or otherwise licensed professionals.
-You should consult these parties as appropriate and do your own due diligence before making decisions based on this page.
+Our content is for generalized educational purposes.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
+To learn more, visit our disclaimers and disclosures.

 Quick Links